The Importance Of A Carbon Monoxide Tester & Detector

-If a high level of gas is inhaled, it can kill very quickly, even within a couple of minutes.
-There are many symptoms to show inhalation, such as feeling sick, dizzy or disoriented, as well as shortness of breath or stomach pain.
-Carbon monoxide poisoning can be difficult to diagnose as once you are out of the gas infected environment, the symptoms can clear.
+If a high level of gas is inhaled, it can kill very quickly - within a couple of minutes.
+There are many symptoms to show inhalation, such as feeling sick, dizzy, or disoriented.
+As well as shortness of breath or stomach pain.
+Carbon monoxide poisoning can be difficult to diagnose as once you are out of the gas infected environment - the symptoms can clear.

 When carbon monoxide is breathed in, it enters your bloodstream, mixing with haemoglobin, the red blood cells which carry oxygen around the body.
 When both of these things mix together, the blood can no longer carry oxygen.
 As a result, the body’s cells and tissue begin to fail.

 The easiest and quickest way to test for carbon monoxide gas is by using a carbon monoxide tester or detector.
 There are three main types of sensor on the different carbon monoxide detectors:

 - The biomimetic sensor – this sensor has a colour changing pad or gel.
 When it detects carbon monoxide in the air - the colour will change and trigger an alarm.

 - The metal oxide sensor – when the chip in this detector senses the carbon monoxide gas, it will lower the electrical resistance and trigger the alarm.